 Gold is often too soft to hold a decent edge, but light weapons that deal piercing or slashing damage can be constructed of gold or some nearly gold alloy.
 They take a –2 penalty on damage rolls (minimum 1 damage).

 Gold weapons have half the hardness of their base weapons and also have the fragile quality.

 Gold can be fashioned into light or medium metal armor.
 The softness and the weight of the metal decrease the armor/ shield bonus by 2, and increase the armor check penalty by 2.
-G old armor has hardness 5.
+Gold armor has hardness 5 and the fragile quality.
 Magically strengthened gold is the equivalent of steel and can be made into any armor or weapon that can be made of steel.